 - Conference Endpoint: The Engage with xMatters - Conference URL you copied from the configuration page in xMatters.

-- User ID: The username to use for authenticating when retrieving the groups and users for the Engage with xMatters dialog.
+- Username: The username to use for authenticating when retrieving the groups and users for the Engage with xMatters dialog.
 (Enter the xMatters Web Login for a user with permission to access the recipients you want to engage.)

 - Password: The password for the user above.